 After you get the vaccine, you will receive a stamped document called the International Certificate of Vaccination or Prophylaxis.
 This document is an official record and a legal requirement for entry into some countries.
 If you cannot receive the yellow fever vaccine due to a medical reason, you will need written documentation on official letterhead from your health care provider or a Certificate of Medical Contraindication to Vaccination from a travel clinic.
 The letter or certificate should state the medical reason why the vaccine could not be given.

-Without the certificate or your health care provider’s letter, you may be refused entry to the country you are visiting, or you may be given the vaccine at the port of entry of the country you are visiting.
+Without the certificate or your health care provider’s letter, you may be refused entry to the country you are visiting, or you may be given the vaccine at the country’s port of entry.
 In some countries, immunization practices may not be ideal.

 What are the benefits of the vaccine?